Alayande-442/the-wild-oasis/README.md

 COMMENT
-Project Name: The Wild Oasis Project Introduction:https://the-wild-oasis-cabin-app.netlify.app/login the wild oasis is a cabin listing application that enables clients to book room and make payment outside the application. it's a dashboard built specifically for the hotel service attendant.
+Project Name: The Wild Oasis Project Introduction:https://the-wild-oasis-cabin-app.netlify.app/login the wild oasis is an Hotel listing application built for the employees to book cabins for the client.
+The Users can add cabins, edit cabins, delete cabins.
  -->